The Private LTE Opportunity for Industrial and Commercial IoT

 Private LTE Networks Use Cases

-Traditional enterprise technologies, such as WiFi, are not suitable for Industry 4.0 deployments.
+Pod Group know that traditional enterprise technologies, such as WiFi, are not suitable for Industry 4.0 deployments.
 Limited connectivity in large geographical areas or industrial environments and spectrum congestion due to networks operating in the same frequency have given rise to the need for a new, alternative connectivity solution.

 Complete control from one, modular platform